"Ancient crafts, modern challenges"

 The coloured gemstone industry is an ecosystem as rich and diverse as a tropical rain forest, functioning through informal relationships established over many decades.
 How can expectations for standardisation, structure and systems be incorporated into this traditional sector?

 The coronavirus pandemic has profoundly disrupted the coloured gemstone sector.
 Global networks, built on trust, travel and the personal touch, have faced huge challenges.
 But with challenge lies opportunity, to build back stronger and more sustainably.
 We explore how in this paper.

 Worldwide, the coloured gemstone industry supports hundreds of thousands of livelihoods and many small and often family-run enterprises.

 Through Ancient crafts, modern challenges, we explore the coloured gemstone industry and its complex network of commercial relationships and trading systems.
 We examine the benefits this industry brings to businesses and economies, as well as the challenges it creates for people and the planet.

-Each of the six papers within Ancient crafts, modern challenges discusses a single step in the journey that coloured gemstones take from jewel to jewellery.
+Each of the papers within Ancient crafts, modern challenges discusses a single step in the journey that coloured gemstones take from jewel to jewellery.
 The papers focus on the people and businesses that depend on this industry to make a living.

 While the papers promote transparency and corporate accountability, they also respect the traditions and crafts of coloured gemstone mining and the relationships that have been built over hundreds of years.

 The papers were commissioned by and in consultation with the Coloured Gemstones Working Group and with significant contributions from international experts, industry practitioners and members of society, all of whom generously shared their time and perspectives.
-We will be releasing the full series during 2020 and will post updates on this site.

 A note on 'coloured gemstones'